shubham01309/Machine-Learning/README.md

 # Machine Learning Projects

-This repository contains multiple machine learning projects developed for various purposes.
-Each project is contained within its own subdirectory.
+Welcome to my Machine Learning Projects repository!
+This repository contains a collection of projects that I have developed as part of my journey in learning and applying various machine learning models.
+Each project focuses on different aspects of machine learning, from data preprocessing to model evaluation.